fbpx 2018 Høst | Page 2 | The Oslo School of Architecture and Design

 Grading scale:Pass / fail

 Comment:Project presentation and report, video and exhibition that easily communicate the project for the AHO WORKS EXHIBITION.
 The report is the man delivery.
+The students are evaluated on the basis of participation and effort, milestone reviews, assessment and final project delivery.
+There is a high expectance of attendance at lectures, tutorials and presentations.

 Workload activityComment